alcatrazEscapee/ore-veins/README.md

 * `dimensions` (Default: Only Overworld) This is a [Dimension Rule](#biome--dimension-rules).
 It specifies a list of dimensions to include or exclude.
 * `origin_distance` (Default: None).
 This is a [Distance Rule](#distance-rules).
 It specifies that a vein must satisfy a distance from an origin point, typically (0, 0)
 * `indicator` (Default: None) This is an [Indicator](#indicators) which will spawn on the surface underneath where the vein is found.
 * `rules` (Default: None) This is a list of [Spawn Rules](#spawn-rules) which are checked for each ore block that attempts to spawn.
-Must be a list of json objects, where each object is a rule
+Must be a list of json objects, where each object is a rule.
 * `conditions` (Default: None) These are conditions that will enable or disable the vein.
-Realistic Ore Veins includes a condition `oreveins:default_veins`, which will disable the default veins if the relevant config value is set.
-For more information on conditions, consult the minecraft wiki
+For more information on conditions, consult the minecraft wiki.

 ---